ENote Protocol

 On issuance date the bonds are issued to investors and the funding goes to the issuer's payment address.

-From the point of issuance to maturity, investors hold their bond in their wallet.
-They're able to freely transfer them (or sell them) to other wallets, unless there are transfer limitations set by the issuer.
+From the point of issuance to maturity, investors hold their bonds in their wallets.
+They're able to freely transfer them (or sell them) to other wallets unless there are transfer limitations set by the issuer.

-On maturity the issuer repays the entire obligation (principal + coupon) into escrow.
-Investors are able to settle the bond by burning their tokens and receiving final payment in exchange.
+On maturity the issuer repays the entire obligation (principal and the last coupon) into escrow.
+Investors will get the payment redemption tokens at maturity of the eNote and will be able to settle the bond by burning their tokens and receiving the final payments in exchange.